 by Pam Victor

-[The Zen of Improv is a series of articles about the mind-expanding, groovy side of improvisation and other hippy shit.
+[The Zen of Improv is a series of articles about

 One day in class, I was crowing about how much we love your “you-ness” in improvisation, and one student misheard it as a lady’s name; hence, Eunice was born.
-Your “you-ness” is your secret weapon in improvisation, the greatest tool in your toolbox, the light that makes you shine onstage and makes you look like an amazing actor.
+Your “you-ness” is what makes you you.
+And it's your secret weapon in improvisation, the greatest tool in your toolbox, the light that makes you shine onstage and makes you look like an amazing actor.
 (If you can’t play you well, then you might have other fish to fry offstage before you start playing well onstage.)
 The greatest gift you can bring to improvisation is everything that makes you you, all the life experiences and feelings and vulnerability of your true heart.
 Your you-ness.
 Your Eunice.
 We, the audience and your stage partners, celebrate your you-ness.
 We relate to it.
 We’re inspired by it.
 And, very often, your Eunice makes us erupt in the heartiest, most multi-dimensional possible laughter.
 The kind that says, “Yes.
 Yes!
 I hear you.
 Thank you for reflecting a piece of me back with laughter and making me feel less alone in the world.”